tekd/ga-worksheet/GA-worksheet.md

 4. How does using `max-width` instead of `width` improve the readability of any webpage? max-width makes it so that the article elements cant be any bigger than whatever number you put in.

-5. The media query to the below  will not be activated unless…
+5. The media query to the below  will not be activated unless… you make the page narrower than 500px.

     ``` css
 @media (max-width: 500px) {